allisonvaldez/avaldez_mod8/README.txt

 Our group declared a LFSR class to organize and contain our methods.
 Within the class, we initialized an __init__ method that declared the attributes and behavior of our class object.
-Next, our bit function returned a specific bit based off of a predetermined tap number given in the assignment.
+Next, our bit function returned a specific bit based off of a predetermined tap number (previously given in the assignment).
 Our step function executes only one step of the LFSR iteration (as per the lab guidelines) and utilizes the XOR operator to do so.
 Next, we utilized the __str__ function to return the LFSR string obtained in the previous function.
-Towards the end of the code, our group included a method to execute the file as a script.
-Within our __main__ method we provide the program with the needed seeds as a list and the tap number required.
-Lastly, we included a for loop that iterated over the list of seeds and performed the LFSR step function and printed the results.
+Towards the end of the code, our group included a __main__ method to execute the file as a script.
+Within our __main__ method, we provide the program with the needed seeds as a list along with the tap number required.
+Lastly, we included a for loop that iterated over the list of seeds, and performed the LFSR step function which eventually printed our results.

 (Part 2: Encrypting an Image)